Backpacking New Zealand

 Useful Links for Backpacking in New Zealand

-- Tiqets – Website selling entrance tickets and skip the line tickets for major attractions in New Zealand
+- Tiqets – Website selling entrance tickets and skip the line tickets for major tourist attractions in New Zealand

 - The Youth Hostel Association runs nearly 60 hostels throughout New Zealand